GenomaGames/genoma-invaders/_tutorials/01-getting-started-with-unity-2d-game-development.md

 ## Project File Structure

-It is not mandatory, but a way to keep things tidy is to create a new directory inside `/Assets` with the name of your game, in this case, `/Assets/Genoma Invaders`, and move the `Scenes` directory inside of it.
-This way, all the game-related assets are contained inside this directory so they do not get mixed with 3rd party assets or plugins.
+It is not mandatory, but a way to keep things tidy is to create a new folder inside `/Assets` with the name of your game, in this case, `/Assets/Genoma Invaders`, and move the `Scenes` folder inside of it.
+This way, all the game-related assets are contained inside this folder so they do not get mixed with 3rd party assets or plugins.

 ## Building the First Game Scene